Irwin1985/FoxRegEx/README.md

 _vfp.FoxRegEx.IgnoreCase = .T.
 // The Pattern property stores the specials characters that defines the math pattern.
 _vfp.FoxRegEx.Pattern = "cat"
-// Call the Execute() method with the source string. lcReplacedText = _vfp.FoxRegEx.Replace("the mouse and the cat", "cheese") ?lcReplacedText
+// Call the Replace() method with the source string and the replacement text. lcReplacedText = _vfp.FoxRegEx.Replace("the mouse and the cat", "cheese") ?lcReplacedText
 ```